 What we can control

-- Sharpen mixer blades regularly (check every 3 months or as required)
+- Sharpen mixer knives regularly (check every three months, or as needed);

 - Quantities ordered

-- Every batch, at least once a month (more often for larger herds)
+- Every batch, and at least once a month (increase frequency for larger herds)

-- See Section 4 of this guide (in French only) for a review of sampling techniques.
+- Watch our series of videos for a reminder of sampling techniques.

 Once you’ve chosen a few practical solutions for your operation, you’ll need to try them out and keep a close eye on your feed margin while you do so.
 This will allow you to see if your efforts have been rewarded.